opd-ai/wileedot/README.md

 - Go 1.16 or higher
 - Write access to the certificate directory
-- Port 80 accessible for ACME challenges
+- Port 80 accessible for ACME challenges(You may wish to use `setcap` in order to bind to port 80 without root)
 - Port 443 accessible for TLS (if using default listener)

 ## Important Notes